panda3d/panda3d-docs/distribution/list-of-build-options.rst

    versions the same image at different resolutions.
-Panda3D will automatically resize the image to provide for missing resolutions if necessary, so it is possible (but not recommended) to specify only one high-resolution image. file_handlers
+Panda3D will automatically resize the image to provide for missing resolutions if necessary, so it is possible (but not recommended) to specify only one high-resolution image.

+   If "*" is used as key, sets the icons for all included apps. file_handlers
    A dictionary with keys matching extensions and values being functions of the
    form: